lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/11misc/misc.rst

     Initialization Process

 We are interested in what happens in the **ROM code**.
-Page 2457 shows the different ROM Code Boot Modes.
+Page 2457, of the TRM, shows the different ROM Code Boot Modes.

 .. figure:: figures/boot-modes.png
     :align: center